Explicit versions of the local duality theorem in $\mathbb{C}^n$: Introduction

 We now consider a consequence of Theorem~\ref{thm:local-duality-general} and Theorem~\ref{thm:local-duality-surjective}, which can be seen as another generalization of \eqref{eq:codim0induced}.
 We consider an arbitrary finitely generated $\Ok$-module $G$.
 Then, we have the injection \eqref{eq:general-duality-surjection1}, which is an isomorphism if and only if $G^{(p)}$ is $S_2$.
 In addition, $\Ext^p(G,\Ok)$ has codimension $\geq p$, see Proposition~\ref{prop:ext-lc-pure}, so using \eqref{eq:local-duality-surjection2} (with $G$ replaced by $\Ext^p(G,\Ok)$), we obtain the following corollary.

 \begin{cor} Let $G$ be a finitely generated $\Ok$-module.
 Then there is a natural injective map

 which is surjective if and only if $G^{(p)}$ is $S_2$. \end{cor}

 This result is similar to the fundamental theorem of Roos, \cite{Roos}, for which the results and proof has been elaborated by Björk, in for example \cite{BjRings}*{Chapter~2}.
 Part of the theorem of Roos states that there exists an injective morphism \eqref{eq:roos}, and that the morphism is surjective outside a set of codimension $\geq p+2$.
 The surjectiveness outside a set of codimension $\geq p+2$ is in fact also enough to prove that it is an isomorphism if and only if it is $S_2$.
 Note that by Proposition~\ref{prop:ext-lc-pure} and Corollary~\ref{cor:extisS2}, $\Ext^p(\Ext^p(G,\Ok),\Ok)$ is $S_2$, and by Corollary~\ref{cor:S2-isom}, the morphism is then surjective if and only if $G^{(p)}$ is $S_2$.
+This result thus shows that $\Ext^p(\Ext^p(G,\Ok),\Ok)$ is the $S_2$-ification of $G^{(p)}$ in the sense that it is a finite $\Ok$-module containing $G^{(p)}$ and which coincides with $G^{(p)}$ where $G^{(p)}$ is $S_2$.

 In \cite{AndNoeth}, it is explained that a version from \cite{AndNoeth} of Theorem~\ref{thm:local-duality} when $G = G^{(p)}$ has pure codimension $p$, follows from Corollary~\ref{cor:roos}, and also that the form of Corollary~\ref{cor:roos} from \cite{Roos} can be used to prove the version of Theorem~\ref{thm:local-duality} from \cite{AndNoeth}.